telerik/fiddler-everywhere-docs/rules-presets/ui-modifications/mark-scripts-and-jsons.md

 # Marking Scripts and JSON Files

 You can dynamically change the Fiddler Everywhere user interface based on your preferences.
 You can highlight matched sessions through the **Mark Sessions** action and set their the background and text color.
-This article will showcase how to highlight all sessions that are returing JavaScript or JSON files.
+For example, you can highlight all sessions that are returning JavaScript or JSON files.

 ## Creating a "Mark Scripts and JSONs" Rule